 You Can Prevent Heart Attacks

 Getting old doesn’t have to mean a lifetime of medications or worry.
 By making these lifestyle changes and adopt healthy habits, you can prevent heart attacks.
-A lifestyle change will make all the difference for your and your health.
+A will make all the difference for your and your health.

 About The Author